-So you want to save money for traveling, but you don’t know where to start?
+Wondering how to save money for travel, and not sure where to start?

 Even a basic budget (e.g. only spending x amount of money on food that week) can help you spend your money more wisely.

 Further reading: How to Make a Travel Fund and Budget

 3. … And track your expenses while you’re at it